Heading To Alaska To See The Northern Lights?

 Best Time to See Aurora Borealis In Alaska

 Simply put, the best time to see the aurora borealis is during cold months.
 This time usually ranges from September to March.
 Areas near the magnetic north pole see the most brilliant displays, which become more intense as the temperature drops.
-Although the aurora technically occurs year-round, dark, cold night skies provide the best opportunity to see the northern lights in the fall and winter.
+Although the aurora technically occurs year-round, dark, cold night skies provide the best time to see the northern lights in the fall and winter.

 If you’re trying to decide on the best time to see the Aurora Borealis, take the year into consideration as well!
 The northern lights are caused by the sun’s charged particles reacting with particles in the earth’s atmosphere.
 The more solar activity, the more brilliant the displays will be.

-Northern Lights Ecotour
+Northern Lights Ecotour In Fairbanks, Alaska

 On the Northern Lights Ecotour, guests stay near Fairbanks, Alaska while chasing the aurora.
-Though Fairbanks has Alaska’s biggest population, the city lights don’t impact visibility of the night sky from our secluded lodge located on a private reserve outside of the cityIn fact, Fairbanks is one of the world’s most popular destinations to see the lights.
+This geographic location is great for viewing the northern lights in Fairbanks — roughly 180 miles south of the Arctic Circle.
+Though Fairbanks has Alaska’s biggest population, the city lights don’t impact the visibility of the night sky from our secluded lodge located on a private reserve outside of the city in fact, Fairbanks is one of the world’s most popular destinations to see the lights.
 During the day, learn about local culture and explore Alaska’s natural wonders.
 At night, watch for the northern lights under a starry sky.
 Learn More About the Northern Lights Ecotour!